 The breeder will monitor the pregnancy (a gestation period of 11 months) and once the foal (so-called until 31 December of the year of its birth) is born, he will start to prepare it for its imminent athletic career.
 When it is 18 months old, and now a yearling, it will leave the stud to be broken, which means it will be taught to carry a saddle and rider.
 The most promising of them will go to the yearling sales, like the Deauville sales at the end of August.
 They will then start being trained to become a racehorse.

-France Galop promotes the breeding of horses by its distribution of breeders’ premiums.
+France Galop promotes the breeding of horses thanks to the distribution of breeder premiums.

 The 4 different breeds